mdn/content/files/en-us/webassembly/using_the_javascript_api/index.md

 Tables have an element type, which limits the types of reference that can be stored in the table.
 In the current iteration of WebAssembly, there is only one type of reference needed by WebAssembly code — functions — and thus only one valid element type.
 In future iterations, more element types will be added.

 Function references are necessary to compile languages like C/C++ that have function pointers.
-In a native implementation of C/C++, a function pointer is represented by the raw address of the function’s code in the process’s virtual address space and so, for the safety reasons mentioned above, cannot be stored directly in linear memory.
+In a native implementation of C/C++, a function pointer is represented by the raw address of the function's code in the process's virtual address space and so, for the safety reasons mentioned above, cannot be stored directly in linear memory.
 Instead, function references are stored in a table and their indexes, which are integers and can be stored in linear memory, are passed around instead.

 When the time comes to call a function pointer, the WebAssembly caller supplies the index, which can then be safety bounds checked against the table before indexing and calling the indexed function reference.
 Thus, tables are currently a rather low-level primitive used to compile low-level programming language features safely and portably.